 In the above table we can observe the total economic value (TEV) which is aggregation of obtained average WTP over all city’s residents.
 The shown numbers are estimation of how much monetary benefits city’s residents value clean water environment in their cities.
-However, this is not a comparison across the cities – it’s difficult to say that TEV for Metro Manila almost five time higher than for Hanoi.
-The reason is population living in the city – Metro Manila has twice more population that Hanoi.
+However, this is not a comparison across the cities – it’s difficult to say that TEV for Metro Manila twice higher than for Hanoi.
+In addition to higher observed WTP, the reason could be population living in the city – Metro Manila has twice more population that Hanoi.

 The TEV of each city has been compared with the costs needed to improve current bad water quality situation in each city.
 As expected, TEV is much lower than expenses for sanitation, sewerage, solid waste management, etc. which are main causes for water quality degradation.
 But, these sectors are heavily subsidized even in developed countries.
 Policy-makers could view these numbers as additional source for funding of some project directed to protect the water environment.
 In addition, they could see how much monetary benefits they could get if they improve current condition water quality in the surface waterbodies.